bbncWLG/DAOSLIMIT/README.md

 # DAOSLIMIT
-Title:      Matlab code for "3D observation of large-scale subcellular dynamics in vivo at the millisecond scale"
+Title:      Matlab code for "Iterative tomography with digital adaptive optics permits hour-long intravital observation of 3D subcellular dynamics at millisecond scale"
-Author:     JIAMIN WU, ZHI LU, DONG JIANG and YUDUO GUO.etc,
 Version:    1.0
-Copyright:  2019, JIAMIN WU, ZHI LU, DONG JIANG, JINGTAO FAN, LI YU, PENG XI, QIONGHAI DAI
+Copyright:  2021, JIAMIN WU, ZHI LU, DONG JIANG, JINGTAO FAN, LI YU, PENG XI, QIONGHAI DAI

 Edited based on the reference [1][2].

-Matlab code for "3D observation of large-scale subcellular dynamics in vivo at the millisecond scale"
+Matlab code for "Iterative tomography with digital adaptive optics permits hour-long intravital observation of 3D subcellular dynamics at millisecond scale"
 ==========================================================

 This package contains the implementations of the algorithms, including pixel realignment, mutual iterative tomography with DAO, time-weighted algorithm, and time-loop reconstructions for time-lapse data, which are described in detail in the paper:
-JIAMIN WU, ZHI LU, DONG JIANG and YUDUO GUO.etc,  "3D observation of large-scale subcellular dynamics in vivo at the millisecond scale".
+JIAMIN WU, ZHI LU and DONG JIANG etc, "Iterative tomography with digital adaptive optics permits hour-long intravital observation of 3D subcellular dynamics at millisecond scale".
+Cell 2021.

 Please cite our paper if using the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.